 CM: Yes, limited liability came in in 1856 and that was designed to facilitate the raising of capital of companies that were being incorporated.
 And the notion of limited liability was much opposed at that time.
 It was a very important component to the law of corporations to flourish.
 Some people say that limited liability is really the problem behind the corporation and if one had freedom of incorporation without limited liability than we wouldn‘t have the current problem.
 But that is a complete misunderstanding.
 I mean, it is true that in the absence of limited liability those who own banks have a greater interest in insuring they don‘t engage in reckless activities, but to be able to have a market and shares in companies, you have to have limited liability.
 Because otherwise, in terms of purchasing shares, you would only be willing to buy shares if you knew how much wealth everyone else in the company had in order to know what your liability actually is.
 And so, it is infeasible to run a system without limited liability.

-CM: The problem with staring from the notion of saying that company‘s objective is to maximize their shareholder‘s interests is that it potentially undermines what is the real objective of the corporation, and that is, to fulfil its purpose.
-The great thing about freedom of incorporation and the reason why this was a massive step forward is, that for freedom of incorporation you can have a myriad of purposes of companies.
-Companies that are designed to produce the cheapest products; companies that are designed to produce the most reliable products, those that are most innovative in whatever.
-Whereas previously, it was only the monarch or parliament who could actually identify what should be the purpose of a company.
-So, the freedom of incorporation has allowed for a huge diversity of purposes and through permitting people to identify the purpose you then allow them to identify with what is the mechanism by which they can best deliver that purpose.
-And they incredibly show, that they will actually deliver the best washing machines, the most reliable cars or whatever.
+CM: The problem with starting from the notion of saying that companies’ objective is to maximize their shareholder‘s interests is that it potentially undermines what the real objective of the corporation is, and that is to fulfil its purpose.
+The great thing about freedom of incorporation and the reason why this was a massive step forward is, that with freedom of incorporation you can have a myriad of purposes of companies.
+Companies that are designed to produce the cheapest products; companies that are designed to produce the most reliable products, those that are most innovative in some area, etc. Whereas previously, it was only the monarch or parliament who could actually identify what should be the purpose of a company.
+So, the freedom of incorporation has allowed for a huge diversity of purposes and through permitting people to identify the purpose you then allow them to identify what is the mechanism by which they can best deliver that purpose.
+And they show, that they will actually deliver the best washing machines, the most reliable cars or whatever.
 And the answer to that is that in some cases it hinges critically on employing the most skilled people, people who are really dedicated to producing the services that are required.
 In some cases it is to raise large amounts of capital.
 But what this means is there are lots of different interests in the companies.
 In some cases it is the suppliers who are critically important, for example, a company that I do a lot of work with is one of the natural chocolate manufacturers and for them, access to the cocoa producers in the world i.e. having a reliable source of cocoa supply is important.
 How they treat the cocoa suppliers and the commitment they make is critical to their success.
 They don‘t have outside shareholders.
 To them raising capital is not the key element.
 To a large manufacturing firm very dependent on capital intensive investments, raising outside equity is critically important.
-What the shareholder-view of the corporation does, it imposes the notion that the only part that really matters are the equity providers.
+The shareholder-view of the corporation imposes the notion that the only part that really matters are the equity providers.
 Increasingly, that is simply not the case.
-One of the things I talk is how we have moved away from the capital intensive world to a world of actually human capital and intellectual capital.
-And that means that the corporation today is really dependant on something that is very different from that of the shareholder-interests of the past.
+One of the things I talk about is how we have moved away from the capital intensive world to a world of actually human capital and intellectual capital.
+And that means that the corporation today is really dependent on something that is very different from that of the shareholder-interests of the past.
 This focus on the notion of shareholder-oriented corporation, is actually undermining the commercial success of corporations, let alone its role in insuring that the environment is protected and that societies are protected.